 Why You’ll Love this Pork Loin Recipe:

-You will love how tender and juicy this pork loin recipe is thanks to my easy pork brine recipe you can make the day before serving.
-The pork is seared in a skillet on the cooktop to lock in the flavor and then finishes off in the oven.
+• You will love how tender and juicy this pork loin recipe is thanks to my easy pork brine recipe you can make the day before serving

-As it roasts with the sticky maple glaze, apples, and cranberries, it creates a delicious syrupy sauce that pairs beautifully with the pork!
+• As it roasts with the sticky maple glaze, apples, and cranberries, it creates a delicious syrupy sauce that pairs beautifully with the pork!

 What To Serve with Roast Pork Loin?

-MAKE AHEAD TIP: The Twice Baked Potato Recipe can be made the day before and reheated in the oven while your pork rests and the sauce is reduced, helping your meal to time out perfectly.
+The Twice Baked Potato Recipe can be made the day before and reheated in the oven while your pork rests and the sauce is reduced, helping your meal to time out perfectly.

-STEP#1 Make the Pork Brine Recipe
+Step#1 Make the Pork Brine Recipe

-The day before you plan to serve your meal, prepare the pork brine recipe and allow it to soak in the brine, in the refrigerator overnight.
-This will assure a juicy and succulent pork roast.
+• The day before you plan to serve your meal, prepare the pork brine recipe and allow it to soak in the brine, in the refrigerator overnight.

-The pork brine recipe is super easy to make and involves dissolving the salt and brown sugar in warm water, allowing it to cool completely so that the brine doesn’t actually “cook” the pork loin.
-Add cold water, fennel seeds, peppercorns, a bay leaf, and rosemary.
+• The pork brine recipe is super easy to make and involves dissolving the salt and brown sugar in warm water, allowing it to cool completely so that the brine doesn’t actually “cook” the pork loin.

 I like to put the pork brine in a 5qt Dutch oven because a 4lb pork loin roast fits in perfectly!

-STEP#2: Sear the Pork Loin Roast
+Step#2: Sear the Pork Loin Roast

 Next, you’ll sear the pork loin roast in a large oven-safe skillet.
 This works out well since you’ll finish roasting the pork in the oven, so if your skillet is oven safe it can go right from the cooktop to the oven.

 I love using the Lodge 14.5″ Blacklock Skillet for this because a 4lb pork loin roast fits in it perfectly!
-You’ll sear the pork on all sides until golden brown and then transfer to a casserole dish to rest.
+You’ll sear the pork on all sides until golden brown and then transfer it to a casserole dish to rest.

-STEP#3: Deglaze the Pan and Add the Fruit
+Step#3: Deglaze the Pan and Add the Fruit

 For this recipe, I love to deglaze the pan with hard apple cider because the apple flavor pairs beautifully with the pork.

-But if you can’t find hard apple cider you can also deglaze the pan with 1/2 cup of dry white wine, like a Chardonnay, and 1 cup of chicken broth.
-Or if you don’t drink you could use 1 1/2 cups of all chicken broth.
+• But if you can’t find hard apple cider you can also deglaze the pan with 1/2 cup of dry white wine, like a Chardonnay, and 1 cup of chicken broth.

 Then to the skillet, you’ll add the apples and the cranberries, orange zest and ground cloves.
 This combination of flavors is so fantastic with the pork and really sells the holiday theme!

-STEP#4: Baste the Pork with Maple Glaze
+Step#4: Baste the Pork with Maple Glaze

 Place the seared pork loin on top of the bed of fruit.
-Then brush the maple glaze on to the pork and reserve the glaze to baste frequently while the pork roasts.
+Then brush the maple glaze onto the pork and reserve the glaze to baste frequently while the pork roasts.

 How Long to Roast a Pork Loin Roast?

 Pork loin roast is best cooked when the internal temperature reaches 150F.
-Personally, I leave it in the oven until a meat thermometer reads 145F, about 30-40 minutes if you did a quick sear.
-But this will be less time, around 20 minutes if you did a longer sear.
+Personally, I leave it in the oven until a digital thermometer reads 145F, about 30-40 minutes if you did a quick sear.But this will be less time, around 20 minutes if you did a longer sear.
+Allow the pork to rest for at least 5-10 minutes before carving to retain its juiciness

+The internal temperature of pork appears to be a “controversial subject” but there are new guidelines for cooking pork that allows for medium-doneness.
 Allow the pork to rest on a carving board, covered with foil.
 As it rests, the internal temperature of the pork will come up to 150F and that will be perfect!

-STEP#5: Reduce the Sauce and Season
+Step#5: Reduce the Sauce and Season

-As your pork rests, you may want to reduce the sauce on the cooktop, to create a more syrupy texture.
-At this stage, I also like to add some Worcestershire sauce and Dijon mustard to balance out the sweetness of the maple glaze a bit.
+• At this stage, I also like to add some Worcestershire sauce and Dijon mustard to balance out the sweetness of the maple glaze a bit.

-Then transfer the fruit to a large platter, creating a bed for the pork loin roast to rest upon.
+• Then transfer the fruit to a large platter, creating a bed for the pork loin roast to rest upon.

-STEP#6: Carve and Garnish
+Step#6: Carve and Garnish

-I like to carve half the pork loin roast and pair it with the other half left whole.
-This helps with leftovers if you don’t finish the full loin, leaving it uncarved will keep it moist and prevent it from drying out.
+• This helps with leftovers if you don’t finish the full loin, leaving it uncarved will keep it moist and prevent it from drying out.

-You can garnish the pork with fresh rosemary and mandarin oranges.
+• You can garnish the pork with fresh rosemary and mandarin oranges.
 I like to fill their centers with whole cloves for a festive holiday look.

 Pork Loin Roast with Maple Glaze, Apples and Cranberries